-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?
-Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Respect for difference and multiculturalism Adapting to new situations Respect for the natural environment Decision-making Showing social, professional and ethical responsibility and Working independently sensitivity to gender issues Criticism and self-criticism Team work Working in an international environment Production of free, creative and inductive thinking Working in an interdisciplinary environment Production of new research ideas Others...
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma

+Supplement and appear below), at which of the following does the course aim?

+Search for, analysis and synthesis of data and information, with the use of the necessary technology Adapting to new situations Project planning and management Respect for difference and multiculturalism Respect for the natural environment

+Decision-making Showing social, professional and ethical responsibility and Working independently sensitivity to gender issues

+Working independently sensitivity to gender issues Team work Criticism and self-criticism

+Working in an international environment Production of free, creative and inductive thinking

-- Production of free, creative and inductive thinking.
+• Production of free, creative and inductive thinking.

 - Search for, analysis and synthesis of data and information, with the use of the necessary technology.

 - Use of mathematical thinking to develop and sustain arguments.

 - Algorithmic thinking for problem solving.

 - Abstraction ability for problem modeling.

 - Working independently.

 - Team work.